Ju1iana/netcracker.homework/Java_tasks_OOP/src/u/pankratova/README.md

-Tasks on the topic: Basic principles of object-oriented programming.
-Java classes and objects.
+Tasks on the topic:
 ---
----
+- basic principles of object-oriented programming;
+- Java classes and objects.